nathan-sain/foundry-world-tools/README.md

     * Example 2: Using content duplicate detection with the option `--bycontent` files "scenes/token1.png" "characters/goblin_token.png" "journal/token5.png" are determined to be duplicates.
 Without the --preferred option the first in the order of detection is considered the preferred asset and all others will be moved to a trash directory.
 If duplicates in the characters directory are preferred then the option --preferred="characters/.*" will cause the "characters/goblin_token.png" file to kept and "scenes/token1.png" and "journal/token5.png" to be moved to the trash directory.

          `fwt --bycontent --prefered="characters/.*" /fvtt/Data/worlds/myadventure`

+    * Example 3: Using a preset called imgDedup and excluding all directories named sides from being scanned

+         `fwt --preset=imgDedup dedup --exclude-dir=sides myadventure`

 * **rename:** rename a asset in the database and move / copy the asset.
 This works on file assets and world directories.
     * Example: You accidentally uploaded a tile to the root of your FVTT user data directory  and you want it to be in tiles directory of the world of your current working directory.